If you’re from the northern US like me, collard greens may not be a regular item on your dinner table.

 Are collard greens common in your diet?
 What is your favorite way to prepare them?
 Let me know in the comments!

-And if you’re interested in learning more about leafy greens, check out these articles next for tips to add more vegetables to your garden:
+And if you’re interested in learning more about growing collard greens, check out these articles next:

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photo via Eden Brothers.
 Uncredited photos: Shutterstock.